-Not sure what medical insurance is?
-Medical insurance is also known as health insurance.
-It is designed to protect people from large medical bills should they become injured or sick and need extensive medical care.
+Medical insurance, also known as health insurance, is designed to protect people from large medical bills should they become injured, sick, or in need of extensive medical care.
 It works the way other insurance works – it manages risk by pooling the resources of a group to pay for the costs of those in the group who need to draw on those resources.

-You can find plans that offer limited health coverage or only cover certain things, such as –
+You can find plans that offer limited health coverage or only cover certain things.
+Examples of this include:

 Some people buy supplemental health insurance policies in addition to their ACA-compliant plans.
 Supplemental policies will provide money to live on if you are in the hospital, receiving rehab or other circumstances.
 If you are interested in this type of additional coverage, be sure to carefully review the plan to make sure it offers the extra coverage you want.Ready to find a plan?
 Shop medical insurance plans and get a quote now.
 Have questions about what kind of medical insurance is right for you?
 Talk to our knowledgeable and friendly customer service representatives at (800) 362-3310.